Innale Vare: Plot

 Adhi Shankar is a leading actor in Malayalam film industry.
 He has made a number of enemies with his arrogant behavior and womanizing ways.
 He has a serious relationship with a retailer, Aishu, while having a sexual affair with married co-actor, Karthika Lakshmi.
 He also disappoints multiple movie producers and is under severe financial pressure.

 One day, he gets tricked by Anjali, posing as a fan, and held captive in her flat.
 Together with her co-conspirator, Sharath, Anjali manages to hold Adishankar captive for a few days while controlling his life by accessing his smart phone.
 They thwart Aadhi's efforts to escape.

 The duo destroys Adhi's personal life as well by using his social media account and sending misleading messages to both Karthika Lakshmi and Aishu.
-Posing as Aadhi, Sharath contacts Adhi's manager and manage to extract 1.5 crores of cash.
-It is revealed that Anjali and her family is facing eviction from their own house by a bank, whom they owe 1.5 crores.
+Posing as Aadhi, Sharath contacts Adhi's manager and manages to extract 1.5 crores of cash.
+It is revealed that Anjali and her family are facing eviction from their own house by a bank, whom they owe 1.5 crores.

 Once the money is received, Anjali and Sharath releases Aadhi.
-Though Aadhi contacts Police immediately, they do not trust him.
-Also, Anjaly and Sharath cleverly fabricates an alternate version of events in which Aadhi is an abusive boyfriend of Anjaly.
+Though Aadhi contacts police immediately, they do not believe his story.
+Also, Anjaly and Sharath cleverly fabricate an alternate version of events in which Aadhi is an abusive boyfriend of Anjaly.
 Police inspector, even though not entirely convinced by this version, advises Aadhi that proceeding further with his complaint will only tarnish his public image.